dippedincode/old-CV/README.md

 **Reuters** (Oct 1996 to Sep 2000)
 *Technical Project Manager*

+In between certain roles I dedicated my time towards raising my children and in earlier years I spent time travelling in order to experience new cultures and landscapes.
+This has all helped me to grow as a person and broaden my perspectives.

 ## Interests
 - **Sport**: I play football, squash and table tennis, and I am a keen follower of football, cricket and a few other sports.
 I support a very successful club from my home city of Manchester and I give the Premier League most of my attention, but I am also very interested in lower levels of football in England and in Spain's La Liga.